Our People

 Deputy Primary Lead

-Robert Bloomfield
+Bob Bloomfield

-PGCE Tutor, Subject pedagogy lead for Geography
+PGCE Tutor, Subject Pedagogy Lead for Geography

-Robert Bloomfield
+Bob Bloomfield

-PGCE Tutor, Subject pedagogy lead for Geography
+PGCE Tutor, Subject Pedagogy Lead for Geography

 Geography is the most diverse, significant and rewarding subject in the curriculum.
 So if you are looking for a challenging but fulfilling career then look no further than geography.
 Whether its natural hazards, climate change, migration or economic superpowers, geography remains the most contemporary and relevant of all the subjects.
 As a potential future teacher of the subject you have the opportunity to bring the power of geography alive and open doors to parts of the world our young people have little knowledge or perception of.